techidaily/site-win11-tips/source/_posts/how-to-rectify-outlooks-non-synchronization-in-windows-os.md

 ## 8\.
 Update the Outlook App

- Although Outlook typically installs new updates automatically, it may not do that if you have[disabled automatic updates for the Office apps on Windows](https://www.makeuseof.com/windows-stop-automatic-office-updates/) .
+ Although Outlook typically installs new updates automatically, it may not do that if you have [disabled automatic updates for the Office apps on Windows](https://www.makeuseof.com/windows-stop-automatic-office-updates/) .

  In that case, you can update the Outlook app manually by following the steps below.